jeancroy/FuzzySearch/readme.md

 Fields = ["cliche a paris, the","john middlename doe","1977","story","boy","00-11-22"]
 ```

+Note: you can use the wildcard `*` to process array of objects or dictionary of objects
+`myArray.*.property` is equivalent of

+    myArray.0.property
+    myArray.1.property
+    myArray.2.property
+      ...
+    myArray.N.property

 ### Field priority

 It often make send to give more weight to the title than first keyword,